MadS is a 2024 French horror film directed by David Moreau, and the cast includes Milton Riche, Laurie Pavy, Lewkowski Yovel and Lucille Guillaume.

 The film transitions to Romain’s girlfriend, Anais (Pavy), picking him up for a night out with their friends, and despite his attempts to act normal and enjoy the party, strange symptoms begin to emerge.

-MadS uses a unique approach to tell its story, as it was all apparently filmed in a single-take, and this gives the film an unrelenting pace and a sense of immediacy.
+MadS uses a unique approach to tell its story, as it was all apparently filmed in a single-take, and this gives the film an unrelenting pace and a sense of immediacy, and this helps you stay locked in the moment, heightening the sense of urgency and drawing you deeper into the unfolding drama, with each scene seamlessly flows into the next, creating an almost breathless experience that mimics the feeling of being trapped in the moment, much like the characters themselves.

-Laurie Pavy is particular brilliant as Anais, as she brings a raw vulnerability to her character, conveying disbelief, fear, and eventual resignation as the situation spirals out of control, helping to make the horror feel deeply personal.
+Laurie Pavy is particular brilliant as Anais, as she brings a raw vulnerability to her character, conveying disbelief, fear, and eventual resignation as the situation spirals out of control, helping to make the horror feel deeply personal, and her emotional switches and ability to navigate these emotions creates a character who feels fully realized, and through her, the horror becomes something much more than just external threats.

-Unlike many zombie films, MadS doesn’t focus on large scale destruction or societal collapse, but instead, it zeroes in on a small group of characters navigating an outbreak on an intimate, ground-level scale.
+Unlike many zombie films, MadS doesn’t focus on large scale destruction or societal collapse, but instead, it zeroes in on a small group of characters navigating an outbreak on an intimate, ground-level scale, and rather than showing the collapse of entire cities or mass panic, MadS keeps the story tightly centered on the characters’ immediate experiences, highlighting their interactions, struggles, and evolving relationships as they face an increasingly dire situation.

-This approach gives the film a naturalistic feel, and the gradual onset of the characters physical changes is chilling, and the film cleverly plays with your expectations.
+This approach gives the film a naturalistic feel, and the gradual onset of the characters physical changes is great to watch, and the film cleverly plays with your expectations, as it doesn’t give us the usual zombie film spectacle but instead offers a more intimate, psychological experience, making the outbreak really feel like a personal, existential crisis.